Bot Mitigation: A Comprehensive Guide to Protecting Your Digital Assets

 Evolution of bot threats in the digital landscape

-Bots have been around since the early days of the internet, but they’ve evolved dramatically.
-What started as simple scripts capable of automating repetitive tasks has grown into highly sophisticated bots capable of mimicking human behavior.
+Bots have been around since the early days of the internet, but they've evolved dramatically.
+What started as simple scripts capable of automating repetitive tasks has grown into highly sophisticated bots capable of mimicking human behavior, with advanced bad bots having doubled in prevalence over the past two years.
 Modern malicious bots are harder to detect because they use techniques like rotating IP addresses, mimicking mouse movements, or even leveraging artificial intelligence.

 For businesses, the stakes are higher than ever.
 Bots not only pose security risks but can also impact the customer experience journey, disrupt operations, and even damage a company's reputation.